 Our Morris tutors invited us to their Halloween party along with other members of the team.
 They lived in a beautiful Victorian town house.

 The kitchen/diner was in the basement and had wonderful slate flooring and an open fire.
-Large antique candelabras stood near the oak table and I noticed that the melted wax from the candles had formed intricate shapes while the flickering candlelight gave the room a wonderful ambience.
+Large antique candelabras stood near the oak table and I watched how the melted wax from the candles had formed intricate shapes while the flickering candlelight gave the room a wonderful ambience.
 The charming décor of their home emphasized their impeccable taste.
 This event enabled us to become better acquainted with other members of the Morris team.
 The hosts were vegetarian, therefore the buffet did not include meat.
-During the evening I discovered they had Pagan beliefs as they spoke little about their lives during practices.
+During the evening I discovered they were also on a Pagan path as they spoke little about their personal lives during practices.
 One member of the Morris team was more forthcoming about herself and her involvement within the Pagan scene.
-She frequently ‘name dropped’ regarding the renowned Pagans she knew personally.
-Later that evening a large iron cauldron was brought into the kitchen and members of the team were actively involved in ‘apple bobbing’.
-This is accomplished by retrieval of an apple from the water using only your mouth and towels provided for all participants.
-Our Morris team were at this time, the only ones who wore black.
-Each team attempted to wear different colours for identification purposes.
-We learnt more about the tradition of Morris dancing.
+She frequently ‘name dropped’ about the renowned Pagans she knew personally.

 “It is a result of more than 500 years of the evolution of a dance.
 Yes, morris dancing was well known in England before the Spanish Armada, the Gunpowder Plot and even the Wars of the Roses.
 It is probable the term morris developed from the French word morisque (meaning a dance, the dance), which became morisch in Flemish, and then the English moryssh, moris and finally morris.
 Flanders in the fifteenth century was an innovative cultural centre, and strongly influenced European culture in general.
 The earliest confirmation of a performance of morris dancing in England dates from London on 19 May 1448, when Moryssh daunsers were paid 7s (35p) for their services.
 By Elizabethan times it was already considered to be an ancient dance, and references appear to it in a number of early plays.
 Many called for a dance or jig to be performed by the leading actor.
 One of the most popular actors of the time was Will Kemp and, for a wager during Lent in 1599/1600 (when the roads would be exceedingly bad!), he danced from London to Norwich The Nine Daies Wonder (although he started on the first Monday in Lent, and arrived at Easter).
 Large numbers of spectators turned out to cheer him on and check his progress.
 Throughout its history in England, morris dancing has been through many manifestations.
 Five hundred years ago it was a dance for one or two; today it is for four or more.
 Accounts of morris dancing can be found throughout England, making it a nationwide phenomenon. ” The Morris Ring

-Out tutors told us that in history it was documented that men would dance and play music on the streets for extra money due to employers paying a minimal wage.
-They disguised themselves by blacking their faces with soot and turning their coats inside out.
-Morris men today keep the tradition of blacking their faces and wearing tatters to represent the torn lining of the coats.
+Out tutors explained the documented history how men would dance and play music on the streets for extra money due to receiving a minimal wage from their employers.
+They would disguise themselves by blacking their faces with soot and turning their coats inside out.
+Morris men today keep the tradition of blacking their faces and wearing tatters to represent the torn lining of coats.

 We attended our first Pagan Federation Conference in November 1999 at the Fairfield Halls, Croydon.
-We met the couple we befriended in Cornwall earlier that year as they were selling their crafts which I thought were more appropriate for a Pagan event than a re-enactment.
-Speakers provided talks in various rooms and there were more stalls selling occult merchandise and books.
-The people that attended were dressed in ritual costume and their images reminded me of characters from fairytales and magical movies.
-My son happily explored the venue and I felt he was able to do so in a safe, relaxed environment.
+We met the couple we had befriended in Cornwall earlier that year as they were selling their crafts on a stall.
+Their stock was more appropriate for a Pagan event than a re-enactment.
+Speakers provided talks in various rooms and there were many stalls selling occult merchandise and books.
+The people who attended were dressed in ritual costume and were reminiscent of characters from fairytales and occult movies.
+My son happily explored the venue and it was good to see him do so in a safe, relaxed environment.

 My husband and I eventually left the Egyptian group.
 One of the reasons for this decision was that the Priestess arranged for our group to attend a summer solstice event at Stonehenge, but cancelled at short notice.
-This upset my husband as he took time out of work to attend.
-We were also let down with other group arrangements and therefore decided it was time to move on.
+This upset my husband as he arranged to have days off work to attend.
+We were also let down with other group arrangements and therefore, decided it was time to move on.

 I attended psychic development circles for two years and during my research discovered a book entitled the Scole Experiment by Grant and Jane Solomon.
 It related the experiences of four spiritualists who researched life after death using scientific experimentation with physical phenomena.
 Their results and documented evidence are fascinating.
 My husband and I attended the final Scole seminar in Norfolk at the village hall adjacent to the period cottage where the experiments took place.